ACT Board of Directors

 Prior to ACT, she worked with Workforce Organizations for Regional Collaboration (WORC) and Goodwill of Greater Washington, opening the Arlington Career Campus of Goodwill that offered bank skills and hospitality skills job training programs, English classes and GED courses on-site.
 Prior to working in the nonprofit sector, Brandi worked with undergraduate students as a career consultant at the George Mason University School of Management and as a recruiter with User Technology Associates, Inc., a government contractor.

 Brandi has an M.S. in Organizational Learning from George Mason University and a B.A. in Rhetoric & Communication and Sociology-Organizational Studies from the University of California, Davis.
-Brandi is a member of the Diaconate of Grace Presbyterian Church-DC, serves on the Advisory Council of Food for Life, and is a founding board member of Girls on the Run – DC.
+Brandi is a member of the Diaconate and Women's Leadership Council of Grace Presbyterian Church-DC and is a founding board member of Girls on the Run – DC.